samthor/radhist/README.md

 This works just like the video above suggests&mdash;technically, it goes back two pages and pushes the same page.
 However, this library hides this implementation and simply calls you once.

+# Background

+For background, the History API has a few limitations, and isn't that well-suited to building app-like experiences on the web.
+This has been [discussed in length](https://github.com/WICG/app-history), but as of mid-2021, has no serious movement from browser vendors.